ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 PHASE 4: Desktop Authentication API Endpoints

 Human Actions Required:
-- Test the web authentication flow first to ensure Cognito is working properly
+- Test the web authentication flow first to ensure Clerk is working properly
+- Ensure AWS credentials are properly configured in .env.local for DynamoDB access
 - Prepare a simple HTTP client tool (like curl or Postman) for testing API endpoints

 Prompt:
-Implement the desktop authentication flow API endpoints:
+Implement the desktop authentication flow API endpoints using Clerk:
 - /app/api/desktop-init/route.ts: POST endpoint that generates a unique nonce, stores it in DynamoDB with status "pending" and 5-minute expiration, returns nonce and login URL
-- /app/api/desktop-token/route.ts: GET endpoint that checks nonce status in DynamoDB, returns desktop JWT when status is "ready"
+- /app/api/desktop-token/route.ts: GET endpoint that checks nonce status in DynamoDB, returns base64-encoded token with user data when status is "ready"
-- Update /app/desktop-login/page.tsx: Accept nonce parameter, store in DynamoDB, redirect to Cognito
+- Update /app/desktop-login/page.tsx: Accept nonce parameter, redirect to Clerk sign-in with callback URL that includes the nonce
-- Update /app/desktop-done/page.tsx: Detect authenticated session, update nonce status to "ready" with userId in DynamoDB
+- Update /app/desktop-done/page.tsx: Detect Clerk authenticated session, update nonce status to "ready" with Clerk userId and user data in DynamoDB
-- Implement JWT creation for desktop clients with appropriate expiration (1 hour)
+- Create simple authenticated tokens containing userId, email, firstName, lastName, type: 'desktop', and expiration (1 hour)
+- Use base64 encoding for token format - simpler than full JWT but still contains all necessary user information
 - Add proper error handling and validation for all endpoints
 - Use crypto.randomUUID() for nonce generation
 - Add rate limiting to prevent abuse